 About

-Frederick Hyde is a PhD student and Presidential Scholar at the University of Southampton.
-He specialises in Victorian British history, with particular emphasis on mid-nineteenth century British politics and foreign policy.
+I am a History PhD student and Presidential Scholar at the University of Southampton.
+I specialise in Victorian British history, with particular emphasis on the relationship between foreign policy and national identity in the mid-nineteenth century, and how Britain's global role was understood by ordinary people.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.